Aputiti/SocialSite/README.md

 ## Getting Started

-To explore the functionalities of **SocialSite**, simply [input link] to access the platform.
+To explore the functionalities of **SocialSite**, simply visit [https://users.metropolia.fi/~abdura/socialSite/] to access the platform.
 From there, users can register, log in, and begin sharing their own media content while engaging with others within the community.

 Experience the fusion of innovation and collaboration with **SocialSite**.
 Join us today and start sharing your story!